 Now that your page is significantly better, it’s time to create internal links that point to that page.

 Specifically, you want to add internal links on authority pages on your site.
 And have those links point to pages that need a rankings bump.

 You probably already know the pages on your site with the most link authority.

-If not, you can use an SEO tool like Ahrefs to ID your high-authority pages.
+If not, you can use an SEO tool like Semrush to ID your high-authority pages.

 The only other thing to keep in mind here is that you want to use keyword-rich anchor text in your internal links.

 That’s because the anchor text you use helps Google understand that your page is “about” your target keyword.

 For example, I made sure to make the anchor text for this internal link “on-page SEO”.
 Which is my target keyword for that page.